Grading &

 Grade Level 0

-Grade Level 0 (G0®) is the ultimate level of achievement but can only be attained at the Topology layer across a network of data centers.
+Grade Level 0 (G0®) is the highest level of achievement but can only be attained by an Application Ecosystem®, and individually at the Application, Platform, Compute, and Topology layers.
 It signifies the absolute minimum levels of risk, insecurities, inefficiencies, vulnerabilities, and chances of failure across the interconnected ecosystem.
-For individual layers such as a single Data Center Node (DCN), the highest attainable rating remains Grade Level 1 (G1®).

 Grade Level 1

-Grade Level 1 (G1®) is an exceptional level of achievement when awarded to any application, platform, compute, ITI, SFI, Site, or Topology layers.
-It represents the lowest levels of risk, insecurities, inefficiencies, vulnerabilities, and chances of failure that can be achieved within a single data center.
-G1® is therefore the highest attainable Grade Level for an individual Data Center Node.
+Grade Level 1 (G1®) is an exceptional level of achievement when awarded to any Application, Platform, Compute, ITI, SFI, Site, or Topology layers.
+It also represents the lowest levels of risk, insecurities, inefficiencies, vulnerabilities, and chances of failure that can be achieved within a single Data Center Node (DCN).
+G1® is therefore the highest attainable Grade Level a Data Center Node can achieve.

 Grade Level 2